Gaussian Process Bandit Optimization with Few Batches: PROBLEM SETUP

 where the $O^\ast(\cdot)$ notation suppresses dimension-independent logarithmic factors.

-To circumvent the $\sqrt{T} \gamma_T$ bottleneck discussed above, we avoid using standard confidence bounds \cite{sri12,Cho17}, and instead use a recent bound from \cite{vakili21}.
-In view of these bounds only being valid for offline sampling strategies, we need to use an upper confidence bound (UCB) and lower confidence bound (LCB) defined using {\em only points within a single batch}:
+To circumvent the $\sqrt{T} \gamma_T$ bottleneck discussed above, we avoid using standard confidence bounds \citep{Sri09,Cho17}, and instead use a recent bound by \cite{Vakili21}.\footnote{Similar improved confidence bounds for non-adaptive sampling are also implicit in \citep{Val13} and \citep{Jamieson21}, but we find those of \citep{Vakili21} more directly suitable for our purposes. } In view of these bounds only being valid for offline (i.e., non-adaptive) sampling strategies, we use an upper confidence bound (UCB) and lower confidence bound (LCB) defined using {\em only points within a single batch}:

-where $i \in \{1,\dotsc,B\}$ indexes the batch number, and $\beta$ is an exploration parameter.\footnote{In contrast to most previous works, we do not require $\beta$ to vary with $t$, or even with $i$.} The choice of $\beta$ is dictated by the following result, which we emphasize only holds for points chosen in an offline manner (i.e., independent of the observations).
+where $i \in \{1,\dotsc,B\}$ indexes the batch number, and $\beta$ is an exploration parameter.
+The choice of $\beta$ is dictated by the following result, which we emphasize only holds for points chosen in an offline manner (i.e., independent of the observations).

-\begin{lem}\textup{\cite[Theorem 1]{vakili21}} Let $f$ be a function with RKHS norm at most $\Psi$, and let ${\mu}_t(x)$ and ${\sigma}_t(x)^2$ be the posterior mean and variance based on $t$ points $\Xv = (x_1,\dotsc,x_t)$ with observations $\yv = (y_1,\dotsc,y_t)$.
+\begin{lem}\textup{\citep[Theorem 1]{Vakili21}} Let $f$ be a function with RKHS norm at most $\Psi$, and let ${\mu}_t(x)$ and ${\sigma}_t(x)^2$ be the posterior mean and variance based on $t$ points $\Xv = (x_1,\dotsc,x_t)$ with observations $\yv = (y_1,\dotsc,y_t)$.
 Moreover, suppose that the $t$ points in $\Xv$ are chosen independently of all samples in $\yv$.
 Then, for any fixed $x\in \mathcal{X}$, it holds with probability at least $1-\delta$ that $|f(x)-\mu_t(x)|\leq\sqrt{\beta(\delta)}\sigma_t(x)$, where $\beta(\delta) = \big(\Psi + \frac{R}{\sqrt{\lambda}} \sqrt{2 \log \frac{1}{\delta}}\big)^2$. \end{lem}

 In the case of a finite domain, a union bound over all possible $x$ immediately gives the following.

 \begin{cor} Under the setup of Lemma \ref{lem:conf}, if the domain $\Xc$ is finite, then for any $\delta\in(0,1)$, it holds with probability at least $1-\delta$ that $|f(x)-\mu_t(x)|\leq\sqrt{\beta(\frac{\delta}{|\Xc|})}\sigma_t(x)$ simultaneously for all $x\in \mathcal{X}$. \end{cor}